phackt/slae/assignment2/README.md

 ## Assignment 2
 Shell_Reverse_TCP Shellcode

-You can customize the listening port and generate the TCP reverse shellcode with the following command:
+You can customize the listening port and IP, then generate the TCP reverse shellcode with the following command:
 ```bash
 ./wrapper.sh
 Usage: ./wrapper.sh <ip> <port_number> <template_file>